Chart Color Schemes

 Ballarat North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Ballarat North, as per the latest Census, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Ballarat North was at 37.0%, with the remaining dwellings either mortgaged (30.7%) or rented (32.3%).
-The median monthly mortgage repayment in the area was $1,416, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure was recorded at $285, matching Non-Metro Vic.'s figure.
-Nationally, Ballarat North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Ballarat North, as per the latest Census, comprised 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Ballarat North was at 37.0%, with the rest either mortgaged (30.7%) or rented (32.3%).
+The median monthly mortgage repayment was $1,416, below Regional Vic.'s average of $1,430.
+Median weekly rent was $285, matching Regional Vic.'s figure.
+Nationally, Ballarat North's mortgage repayments are lower at $1,416 compared to the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing